7 things your accountancy firm needs to be doing with its marketing right now to ensure it survives the Coronavirus Crisis

 How NOT to market your accountancy firm right now

 I am seeing some VERY clumsy attempts from accountancy firms attempting to market their accountancy firm in uncertain times.
-So for avoidance of doubt, aim to avoid these marketing mistakes:
+So for the avoidance of doubt, aim to avoid these marketing mistakes:

 - Emailing a list of business owners which you have recently purchased or downloaded off LinkedIn (and unlikely to have opted in under GDPR to receiving email marketing materials from your firm).
 It wasn’t cool before Coronavirus, and it’s definitely not cool now.